ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 == Installation ==

-### First of all download the WpDevArt Contact Form plugin ZIP file.
+### First of all download the WpDevArt [Contact Form](https://wordpress.org/plugins/contact-forms-builder) plugin ZIP file.
 **Installing the plugin**

 1. Log in to your WordPress admin panel.
 2. Go to WordPress Plugins page and click on Add New button, then Upload the .zip file that you downloaded.
 3. Then click "Install Now", after that activate the WpDevArt Contact Form plugin.
 4. From the left panel of Dashboard, click on the gear icon - WpDevArt Forms link to customize the plugin

+You can also install the contact form plugin fron your admin panel using the WordPress plugins search page.

+For installing the Contact form pro you need to deactivate and uninstall the free version, then install the Contact form pro.
+If you didn't receive the Contact form pro, then contact us and we will send you the file.

 That's all, now you can create contact forms for your website.
 If any problem apear, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

 == Frequently Asked Questions ==